alifelan/taxi-unico-web/README.md

             city: City
             address: Address
-        date: Date and time of the trip, in format Month/Day/Year Hour:Minutes
+        date: Date and time of the trip, in format Month/Day/Year Hour:Minutes roundTrip (optional): True if its a round trip
     Status:
         400: Missing data in json
         404: User or bus trip does not exist